Online Learning: A Modern Introduction Using Convex Optimization: Lower Bound for Unconstrained Online Linear Optimization

 If we got all the outcomes of the coin correct, we would double our money in each round, so that $\epsilon+r_T=\epsilon 2^T$.
-However, given the adversarial nature of the game, we can actually prove a stronger lower bound to the maximum wealth we can gain. \begin{theorem}[{\citep[a simplified statement of Theorem 9.2]{Cesa-BianchiL06}}] Let $T\geq 21$.
-Then, for any betting strategy with initial money $\epsilon>0$ that bets fractions of its current wealth, there exists a sequence of coin outcomes $c_t$, such that
+On the other hand, if the adversary can always select a coin outcome that is the opposite of our bet, then we would lose money in each round.
+Hence, we are interested in the best any algorithm can do when the adversary is constrained to give us a sequence of coins where one side appears more often than the other.